Strong MBA Hiring Forecast In New GMAC Survey Of Recruiters

 Joy Jones, CEO of the Graduate Management Admission Council: “Ggraduate business programs continue to be uniquely positioned — and trusted for their ability — to develop business talent”

-GMAC has conducted its Corporate Recruiters Survey for more than 20 years, driving the conversation between what recruiters want and what global B-schools provide.
-This year’s survey, conducted between January and March 2024, was __ in partnership with the European Foundation for Management Development (EFMD) and the MBA Career Services and Employer Alliance (MBA CSEA); 931 corporate recruiters and hiring managers from staffing firms in 38 countries participated.
+GMAC has published its Corporate Recruiters Survey for more than 20 years, driving the conversation between what recruiters want and what global B-schools provide.
+This year’s survey, conducted between January and March 2024, was conducted in partnership with the European Foundation for Management Development (EFMD) and the MBA Career Services and Employer Alliance (MBA CSEA); 931 corporate recruiters and hiring managers from staffing firms in 38 countries participated.

 The chief finding: Concerns about inflation and recession risk have had no negative effect on employer confidence in graduate business education and its ability to prepare graduates to be successful in their organizations.
 That confidence has reached new heights since the pandemic across key industries including consulting, finance and accounting, and technology — and that translates to a rosy hiring forecast, with a majority of global recruiters saying they plan steady or expanding hiring in 2024, and one-third expecting to hire more MBA graduates than last year.